Forty-fives: Auction Forty-Fives

 Instead of the top card being turned over after the deal and determining trump, players bid based on the strength of their hand.
 Bidding is done before a trump suit is declared.
 Players bid 15, 20, 25, or 30 points based on how many points they think they can earn with their hand if they get to call the trump suit.
+(In some versions, if a player bids 30 a following bidder can go “30 for 60."
+If they win all five tricks, they earn 30 points.
+If they are set, they lose 60.)
 Bidding goes in the same order as the deal.
 If no one bids, choosing instead to pass, then the dealer automatically bids 15 and play resumes as normal.
 When this happens the dealer is said to have been "bagged".

 The player who wins the bid announces the trump suit and they must have at least one card of that suit in their hand.
 After trump is called (it is important for trump to be called prior to this step), the person who called trump adds the kitty to their hand.
-Players then discard any unwanted cards (usually non-trump suited cards except for the Ace of Hearts).
-If it is a six player game, then each player must keep a minimum of two cards to ensure cards don't run out.
+Players then discard any unwanted cards (usually non-trump suited cards except for the ace of hearts).
+If it is a six player game, then each player must keep a minimum of two cards to ensure cards do not run out.
 In a five player game they must keep at least one card.
 The winning bidder may not keep more than five cards.